As an Amazon Associate I earn from qualifying purchases.

 • In a food processor, add the silken tofu and olive oil and process until smooth.

-• Transfer the tofu mixture and the sauteed vegetables to a large mixing bowl.
+• Transfer the tofu mixture and the sauted vegetables to a large mixing bowl.
 Add the parsley, matzo meal, baking powder, nutritional yeast, and salt, and mix together until thoroughly combined.
 Move the mixture into an airtight storage container and freeze it for 1 hour.
 You can also refrigerate overnight if making it the night before.

 • Shortly before you take the dough out of the freezer, heat the olive oil in a large pot over medium-high heat.
 Add the onion, carrots, celery, garlic, and bay leaf, and saute for 3 to 4 minutes or until the onions are translucent and tender.
 Add the water and Better Than Bouillon, cover, and lower to a simmer.